So many questions...

 Which flights to take?
 And when should we book?

 A round-trip flight from Europe to Kerala typically costs around €600-700, depending on when and where you book.
 We recommend booking a few months in advance — not too early (when prices can still be high), but definitely not at the last minute.
-We'll share tips and track prices for you as we get closer to the date to help you plan better.
 There are plenty of options to get to Kerala.
 For example, you can fly directly from Schiphol to Delhi, and then take a domestic flight to Kochi.
 For this route, Air India is generally the cheapest option.
-Alternatively, many travelers also fly via Middle Eastern hubs like Dubai, Doha, or Abu Dhabi, which often also offer convenient and well-priced connections to Kochi.
+Alternatively, many travelers also fly via Middle Eastern hubs like Dubai, Doha, and Abu Dhabi, which often also offer convenient and well-priced connections to Kochi.

 Can we stay longer or come earlier?

-We’re planning to have the main wedding events on Friday and Saturday, so you’re very welcome to arrive earlier or stay longer if you'd like to explore Kerala a bit more.
-Most of the guests will likely head home on Sunday, but you’re of course free to make your own plans.
-If you want to travel before the wedding, feel free to fly in the weekend before from Europe, this gives you plenty of time to explore Kerala before the celebrations.
-Or if you’d prefer to relax and unwind afterward, you can also extend your stay, it’s totally up to you!
-That said, we recommend arriving for the wedding by Wednesday, or at the latest Thursday, so you’re well rested and ready for the celebrations.
-We’ll cover your accommodation for the two nights before the wedding, and we’ll make sure you’re comfortable and well taken care of.
-But remember, the standard tourist visa is only valid for 30 days, so plan accordingly.
+We're planning to have the main wedding events on Friday evening, Saturday and Sunday, so you're very welcome to arrive earlier or stay longer if you'd like to explore Kerala a bit more.
+As mentioned above, we can book one or two additional nights at discounted price for you. (we'll arrange this together with you) Most of the guests will likely head home on Monday, but you're of course free to make your own plans.
+If you want to travel before the wedding, it could also be a plan to fly in the weekend before from Europe already, this gives you plenty of time to explore Kerala before the celebrations.
+Or if you’d prefer to relax and unwind afterward, you can also extend your stay, it's totally up to you!
+That said, we recommend arriving for the wedding by Thursday, or at the latest Friday, so you’re well rested and ready for the celebrations.
+We’ll cover your accommodation for Friday to Monday, and we’ll make sure you’re comfortable and well taken care of.
+But remember, India's standard tourist visa is only valid for 30 days, so plan accordingly.

 How will I get to the venue?